-- To facilitate the procurement of an integrated ERP that is not just a financial system but also encapsulate all the modules and functionalities that will allow the Municipality to perform all its business activities. - o The implementation of a virtual environment to get the best out of our infrastructure.
+- o To facilitate the procurement of an integrated ERP that is not just a financial system but also encapsulate all the modules and functionalities that will allow the Municipality to perform all its business activities. - o The implementation of a virtual environment to get the best out of our infrastructure. - o To oversee telecommunications infrastructure upgrade and development in the town of Ixopo and all its wards with Municipality being used as a hub or network base station.